top of page

 │ ├── bestpractices.md

-Each folder represents a section of your documentation.
-If you already have a structured directory, move to the next step.
+Each folder represents a self-contained section of your documentation.

 gettingStartedSidebar: [